Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties

-for a (possibly constant) height sequence $(m_i)$ and a partition $\beta$.
-More precisely, there is a one-to-one correspondence between the set of cyclic embeddings up to isomorphy and the set of pairs consisting of a height sequence and a partition. \end{prop}

-\begin{proof} Since $\mathcal S(\Lambda)$ is a Krull-Remak-Schmidt category, we can decompose any embedding as a direct sum of indecomposables.
-As $\Lambda$ is a local ring, and as the submodule is cyclic, at most one of the summands has a nonzero submodule and hence is a pole.
-(The case where the submodule is zero is included as $P((\infty)_i)$ denotes the zero object in $\mathcal S(\Lambda)$.)
-The result follows from the previous proposition. \end{proof}
+\begin{rem} Each indecomposable cyclic embedding is either a pole of the form $P((m_i))$ for $(m_i)$ a finite non-empty strictly increasing sequence in $\mathbb N_0$ or else an empty embedding of the form $E_{(n)}$ for $n$ a natural number. \end{rem}

-Proposition~\ref{prop-cyclics} applies in particular to {\it extended poles}.
-As embeddings, they are the direct sum of a pole and a certain indecomposable empty embedding.
+We define {\it an~extended pole} as an~embedding that is the direct sum of a~pole and a~certain indecomposable empty embedding.
 Extended poles arise when due to a ``box move'' some subsequent entries in the height sequence are increased or decreased in such a way that a gap disappears.